Raylandson/react-shop/README.md

 A modern e-commerce platform built with React, TypeScript, and Vite.
 This project demonstrates a simple yet functional shopping experience with features like product browsing, cart management, and product details.

+## 🌐 Live Demo

+The project is deployed with Vercel and can be accessed at: [https://react-shop-lake-ten.vercel.app/](https://react-shop-lake-ten.vercel.app/)

 ## 🚀 Features

 - Browse products on the home page